TheMetMan/drupal8_install/README.md

 # Usage
-Place the script and the base_files folder in a location of your choice eg ~/bin/drupal Edit the  of the config.sh file to put the correct variables for your location and site in place Then make sure the createDrupalSite.sh script is executable `chmod +x createDrupal8Site.sh` and execute like so:
+Place the script and the base_files folder in a location of your choice eg ~/bin/drupal Edit the config.sh file to put the correct variables for your location and site in place Then make sure the createDrupalSite.sh script is executable

+`chmod +x createDrupal8Site.sh`

+and execute like so:

 `./createDrupal8Site.sh`